 - Evaluation of sustainable harvest rates

 Underpinning this work are the NWT Boreal Caribou Recovery Strategy and Implementation Agreement, tools developed collaboratively by the GNWT, Indigenous governments and organizations, renewable resources boards and other partners.
-The draft NWT Boreal Caribou Range Planning Framework, once finalized, will guide the development of regional range plans using a balanced approach that maintains a healthy and self-sustaining boreal caribou population while ensuring sustainable economic growth opportunities for residents of the NWT.
+The Framework for Boreal Caribou Range Planning will guide the development of regional range plans using a balanced approach that maintains a healthy and self-sustaining boreal caribou population while ensuring sustainable economic growth opportunities for residents of the NWT.

 The conservation agreement provides $3.255 million in federal funding to support the development and implementation of these range plans over the next five years.
 In addition, the GNWT has negotiated $1 million in funding to support related engagement and consultation activities to ensure these plans reflect the values and interests of northerners.